AmineBarguellil7/AmineBarguellil7/README.md

 <h1 align="center">Hi 👋, I'm Amine Barguellil</h1>
-<h3 align="center">A passionate student web developer from Tunisia</h3>
+<h3 align="center">A passionate web developer from Tunisia with a good understanding of web technologies and currently exploring AI to integrate innovative AI solutions into web applications</h3>

 <img   width="400" align="right" src="https://media.giphy.com/media/RbDKaczqWovIugyJmW/giphy.gif" alt="img">

 # 💫 About Me:
-🔭 I’m currently working on ClubMaster web application<br>🌱 I’m currently learning  Mern stack and Django<br>💬 How to reach me amine.barguellil@esprit.tn
+🔭 I am a full-stack web developer/engineer always eager to learn new things.
+I'm not just interested in the technical side but also how technology impacts people.
+Now, I'm excited to explore AI and add smart features to web apps.<br>💬 How to reach me amine.barguellil@esprit.tn

 ## 🌐 Socials: